wso2-incubator/wso2-engineering-efficiency/README.md

            String psw= “Mysql workbench password”

- 5. Then required results will be in your local database in the table 'RetrieveOpenPR'.
+ 5. Then required results will be in your local database TaskOpenPulls in the table 'RetrieveOpenPR'.